Schedule, syllabus and examination date

 General information about excursions at the Department of Geosciences

 As the teaching involves laboratory and/or fieldwork, you should consider taking out a separate travel and personal risk insurance.
-Read about your insurance cover as a student.
+Read about your insurance coverage as a student.

 Examination